San Jose State University: Academics

 The Dr. Martin Luther King Jr. Library houses over 1.6 million volumes.

-As of spring 2023, San José State University offered 150 bachelor's degree programs, 95 master's degrees, 5 doctoral degrees, 11 different credential programs, and 42 certificates.
-SJSU is accredited by the Western Association of Schools and Colleges (WASC).
+As of spring 2023, San José State University offered 150 bachelor's degree programs, 95 master's degree programs, five doctoral degree programs, 11 credential programs, and 42 certificate programs.
+SJSU is accredited by the WASC Senior College and University Commission.

 SJSU's doctoral degree offerings include a Ph.D. program in library and information science offered jointly through Manchester Metropolitan University in Manchester, England, a doctor of audiology (Au.D.), an Ed.D. program in educational leadership, a doctor of nursing practice (DNP), and an occupational therapy doctorate (OTD).

-As of fall 2024, the university's Charles W. Davidson College of Engineering, with 7,133 undergraduate and graduate students, was the largest college on campus.
+As of the fall of 2024, the university's Charles W. Davidson College of Engineering, with 7,133 undergraduate and graduate students, was the largest college on campus.
 SJSU's Lucas College and Graduate School of Business was the second largest college on campus with a total enrollment of 6,745 undergraduate and graduate students.
 The university's College of Social Sciences, with 5,442 undergraduate and graduate students, was the third-largest college at SJSU.
 Enrollment wise, the Lucas College of Business is among the largest business schools in the country.
 It is accredited by the Association to Advance Collegiate Schools of Business (AACSB) at both the graduate and undergraduate levels.